Jonathan DeVore

 In other words, they don’t need step-by-step instructions on how to move through a process.
 Employees using a checklist can recognize a quick phrase, identify what needs to be done, and do it.

-Note: The checklist doesn’t include instructions on how to toggle the switch or where it’s located.
-However, the checklist takes into consideration what the pilots already know and what they’ve been trained on.
+Notice, this checklist doesn’t include instructions on how to fill out the application form or explain what a new account is.
+The checklist takes into account what the MSR already knows and what they’ve been trained on.

 Best Practice Tip